nixworks/public/news/2011/02/13/index.md

 ##### Republican
 ### [Republican and LGBT rights campaigner Fred Karger launches a campaign in the U.S. states of Iowa and New Hampshire aiming to become President of the United States. ](/news/2011/02/13/republican-and-lgbt-rights-campaigner-fred-karger-launches-a-campaign-in-the-u-s-states-of-iowa-and-new-hampshire-aiming-to-become-presiden.md)
-_Context: U.S. state, New Hampshire, Iowa, Fred Karger, U.S. President, Republican, LGBT rights in the United States_
+_Context: U.S. state, New Hampshire, Iowa, U.S. President, Fred Karger, LGBT rights in the United States, Republican_

 ##### Cuba
 ### [Cuba releases two more political prisoners. ](/news/2011/02/13/cuba-releases-two-more-political-prisoners.md)